alok-ai-lab/DeepInsight3D_pkg/README.md

     Dimensionality reduction technique (DRT) can be considered as one of the following methods; 1) tSNE 2) Principal component analysis (PCA) 3) kernel PCA, 4) uniform manifold approximation and projection (umap).
 For umap you can use python or R scripts (please see umapa_Rmatlab.m).
 Please note that these DRTs are not used in the conventional manner.
 Only the element locations are obtained by DRTs, and the reduction of features or dimensions is NOT performed.

-    Select this variable in Parameter.m file or after calling `Parm = Parameter(DSETnum)` change
+    Select this variable in Parameters.m file or after calling `Parm = Parameter(DSETnum)` change

     Parm.Method = ‘tSNE’, ‘kpca’, ‘pca’ or ‘umap’